 - Inferiorly, to anchor the rib to its respective thoracic vertebra (i.e. rib 2 to vertebra T2)

 This applies to the complex costocorporeal joints, i.e. from second to tenth.
 In the first, eleventh and twelfth ribs, the radiate ligaments connect the respective ribs with their corresponding vertebra and the vertebra above.

 Costotransverse joints are the connections between the articular facet on the tubercle of the rib and the transverse process of its numerically equivalent vertebra.
-Only the upper ten ribs participate in these joints; instead the eleventh and twelfth ribs pass anterior to, and independent of the transverse process. since the eleventh and twelfth rib don’t have it.
+Only the upper ten ribs participate in these joints by articulating with the transverse processes of their corresponding vertebrae.

 Costotransverse joints are the connections between the articular facet on the tubercle of the rib and the transverse costal facet located on the transverse process of the vertebra at the same numerical level.